mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 He even managed to lefty out a response: "Good just woke."
 As far as his friend would ever know, Matt's eyes were still squarely in Matt's skull where they belonged.

-Still, while he had gotten a hand on using his right eye, Matt couldn't help but wonder where his left eyeball had gotten too.
+Still, while he had gotten a hand on using his right eye, Matt couldn't help but wonder where his left eyeball had gotten to.
 He panned his eye over the room but it occurred to Matt that he was unsure what to look for.
 You see, despite living in close proximity to his eyes and looking through them for almost a quarter century, Matt realized that he had never actually *seen* them before.
 And with his right eye so enlarged and transformed, who knew what his eyes currently looked like anyways.

 Nothing stood out in the room, but when his vision fell on a brown haired man, it took Matt a moment to realize that he was looking at himself.
 He stared.
 The man stared back.
 Matt turned his head to one side.
 The man turned his head the opposite way.
 Matt stuck out his tongue.
 The man stuck out his.